toshas/torch-fidelity/README.md

 This software aims to provide epsilon-exact implementations of the said metrics in PyTorch, and thus remove inconveniences associated with generative models evaluation and development.
-All steps of the evaluation pipeline are correctly tested, with levels of exactness and sources of remaining non-determinism summarized in sections below.
+All steps of the evaluation pipeline are correctly tested, with relative errors and sources of remaining non-determinism summarized in sections below.

+**TLDR; fast and reliable GAN evaluation in PyTorch**

 ## Installation